GourBera/Capstone/README.md

 >> 1. Design schemas for fact and dimension tables
 >> 2. Write SQL statement for each of these tables in sql_queries.py
 >> 3. Complete the logic in create_tables.py to connect to the database and create these tables
->> 4. Write SQL statements to drop tables in the beginning of create_tables.py if the tables already exist.
+>> 4. Write SQL statements to drop tables at the beginning of create_tables.py if the tables already exist.
 >> 5. Launch a redshift cluster and create an IAM role that has read access to S3.
->> 6. Add redshift database and IAM role info to dwh.cfg.
+>> 6. Add redshift database and IAM role info to db_config.cfg.
 >> 7. Test by running create_tables.py and verifying the table schemas in redshift database using query Editor in the AWS Redshift console.
+>> 8. Run etl_pipeline.py and verify data has been loaded into the database

 > **Build ETL Pipeline**
+>> 1. Gather data from a directory and read them into pandas DataFrame
+>> 2. Process the data by exploring for various data issue and quality checks and finally load them into S3 bucket
->> 1. Implement the logic in etl.py to load data from S3 to staging tables on Redshift.
+>> 1. Load data from S3 to staging tables on Redshift.
->> 2. Implement the logic in etl.py to load data from staging tables to analytics tables on Redshift.
+>> 2. Load data from staging tables to analytics tables on Redshift.
->> 3. Test by running etl.py after running create_tables.py and running the analytic queries on Redshift database to compare the results with the expected results.
+>> 3. Test by running etl.py after running create_tables.py and running the analytic queries on Redshift database and verify data has been loaded successfully
->> 4. Delete redshift cluster when Completed.
+>> 4. Delete the redshift cluster when Completed.

-The project follows the follow steps:

-    Step 1: Scope the Project and Gather Data
-    Step 2: Explore and Assess the Data
-    Step 3: Define the Data Model
-    Step 4: Run ETL to Model the Data
-    Step 5: Complete Project Write Up

-Step 2: Explore and Assess the Data
-Explore the Data

-Identify data quality issues, like missing values, duplicate data, etc.
-Cleaning Steps

-Document steps necessary to clean the data

-Step 3: Define the Data Model
-3.1 Conceptual Data Model

-Map out the conceptual data model and explain why you chose that model 3.2 Mapping Out Data Pipelines

-List the steps necessary to pipeline the data into the chosen data model Step 4: Run Pipelines to Model the Data
-4.1 Create the data model

-Build the data pipelines to create the data model.

-# Write code here

-4.2 Data Quality Checks

-Explain the data quality checks you'll perform to ensure the pipeline ran as expected.
-These could include:

-    Integrity constraints on the relational database (e.g., unique key, data type, etc.)
-    Unit tests for the scripts to ensure they are doing the right thing Source/Count checks to ensure completeness

-Run Quality Checks

-# Perform quality checks here

-4.3 Data dictionary

-Create a data dictionary for your data model.
-For each field, provide a brief description of what the data is and where it came from.
-You can include the data dictionary in the notebook or in a separate file.
-Step 5: Complete Project Write Up

-    Clearly state the rationale for the choice of tools and technologies for the project.
-    Propose how often the data should be updated and why.
-    Write a description of how you would approach the problem differently under the following scenarios:
-        The data was increased by 100x.
-        The data populates a dashboard that must be updated on a daily basis by 7am every day.
-        The database needed to be accessed by 100+ people.